Falcon 9 Full Thrust: Landing sites

 SpaceX has completed construction of a landing zone at Cape Canaveral Air Force Station, known as LZ-1.
 The zone, consisting of a pad 282 feet in diameter, was first used on 16 December 2015 with a successful landing of Falcon 9 Full Thrust.
 The landing on LZ-1 was the first overall successful Falcon 9 and the third landing attempt on a hard surface.
 As of 4 June 2020, only one landing attempt has failed.
 The booster landed just offshore.
 In the following few days, it was towed back to Port Canaveral, raised out of the water using two cranes, and brought back to a SpaceX hangar.

 Directly next to LZ-1 SpaceX constructed LZ-2 to allow simultaneous booster landings after Falcon Heavy flights.
-As of November 2022, four boosters have landed at LZ-2.
+Since then, several boosters have landed at LZ-2.
+Later SpaceX retired both these pads to dedicated landing pads at LC-39A and SLC-40, starting with LZ-40's debut in 2026.